-Within the Fellowship, successful applicants are expected to complete work prior to, during and after the four-week, on-site program.
-This includes a commitment to arriving to the program well-prepared, being present for the full duration of the on-site program and implementing an Action Project in their own communities within the remaining months of the Fellowship.
+Within the Fellowship, successful applicants are expected to complete work prior to, during and after the three-week program.
+This includes a commitment to arriving to the program well-prepared, being present for the full duration of the program and implementing an Action Project in their own communities within the remaining months of the Fellowship.

 Prior to the Fellowship

-All Fellows receive a reading list one month in advance of the on-site programs.
+All Fellows receive a reading list one month in advance of the virtual programs.
 Humanity in Action expects its Fellows to have read and engaged with the texts by the time the Fellowship programs kick off.
-The reading materials serve as background information and will not be separately discussed the programs.
-Fellows are also expected to join a call with their entire cohort and Director within a month prior to the on-site program to discuss the Fellowship and common questions such as local travel, logistics, weather and suggested attire, etc.
+The reading materials serve as background information and will not be separately discussed in the programs.
+Fellows are also expected to join a call with their entire cohort and Director within a month prior to the virtual program to discuss the Fellowship and common questions.

-As a part of the year-long Fellowship, Fellows commit to fully participate in an intensive four-week educational program.
+As a part of the year-long Fellowship, Fellows commit to fully participate in an intensive three-week educational program as well as the follow-up sessions geared toward Action Project implementation.
 The Humanity in Action Fellowship programs are intensely challenging on an intellectual, social and emotional level.
-Full-time commitment is required from every participant during the four weeks of the programs.
+Full-time commitment is required from every participant during the three weeks of the programs.
 We expect respectful debate and dissent as minority opinions are aired.

 Our Fellows demonstrate openness, humility, and a readiness to challenge one’s own preconceptions.